-Learn more about Tua’s family and Christian faith.
+Learn more about Tua’s parents and family.

 1. Tua’s Family Moved to Alabama From Hawaii